urbien/vortexhealing/app.md

 - Does the issue present as a physical problem or emotional / mental?
 - What genetic component could the issue have?
-- Was there a conflict in the ancestoral lines?
+- Was there a conflict in the ancestral lines?
 - ...

 ## Keeping time